-Getting the quality care you want at every step of your journey
+Getting the care you want, every step of the way

 What is MOLST?

 MOLST or Medical Orders for Life-Sustaining Treatment is a medical order that is also part of a broader MOLST Program.
 The MOLST medical order documents and communicates a patient's treatment choices and preferences in a medical emergency, if a patient can not make or communicate treatment choices themselves.
 A MOLST medical order helps to ensure a patient's treatment choices will be known and honored by care providers no matter where the patient receives care.
 Here's how it works:

 - MOLST is one of the 5 MA planning documents used by individuals with a serious illness or advancing frailty;

 - Completing a MA MOLST medical order with your clinician is VOLUNTARY- it's the patient's choice;

 - The clinician and patient have a serious illness care planning conversation and discuss the patient's medical condition, care goals and treatment options, and the patient's treatment preferences;

 - The clinician transfers the patient’s treatment preferences to the MOLST medical order;

 - The MOLST medical order goes into the patient's medical record, and a copy travels with the patient to be followed by all licensed care providers no matter where the patient receives care;